weisbeym/SideScroller_tutorial_OSMstudios/README.md

 # SideScroller_tutorial_OSMstudios
-A simple LOVE game from a tutorial I from http://osmstudios.com/tutorials/your-first-love2d-game-in-200-lines-part-1-of-3
+A simple LOVE game from a tutorial from http://osmstudios.com/tutorials/your-first-love2d-game-in-200-lines-part-1-of-3